tcameronwaller/metabonet/README.md

 Procedures in MetaboNet utilize a central directory in which to organize both source and product files.
-These instructions refer to this directory by the name "dock".
+These instructions refer to this directory by the name `dock`.
 This directory can be anywhere the user wants.

-A template "dock" directory with default files is accessible within the MetaboNet repository installation.
+A template `dock` directory with default files is accessible within the MetaboNet repository installation.

 ## Set Up Source Information Within Dock